-29. Moreover, long chain linear peptides are often more hemolytic and cytotoxic but their N or C- terminal- truncated sequences usually have a lower cytotoxicity but retain robust activity 30.
+29. In addition, long chain straight peptides are many times more hemolytic and cytotoxic yet their N or C-terminal-truncated sequences typically have a lower cytotoxicity yet hold strong action 30.
 However, peptide with very short lengths shows a decreased tendency to form amphipathic secondary structures, which leads to low antimicrobial potency.
 So, it can be said that AMPs have a certain threshold length for binding with membranes with a high efficiency and form helical structures.

 Amino acid composition: AMPs have mainly two types of amino acid residues, cationic and hydrophobic residues.
 Naturally occurring AMPs contain Arg; Lys and His amino acid residues and hydrophobic residues are mainly alipathic and aromatic amino acids.
-The positively charged amino acidresidues of AMPs directly interact with the negatively charged component of bacterial cells.
-Then, the hydrophobic residues get incorporated into lipid bilayers to mediate membrane permeabilization and disruption, which lead to rapid cell death.
+The positively charged amino acid residues of AMPs directly interact with the negatively charged component of bacterial cells.
+Then, at that point, the hydrophobic residues get integrated into lipid bilayers to intervene membrane permeabilization and disturbance, which lead to fast cell death.